 - Family Guy's Meg Griffin calling a raccoon a rodent.
 They're actually members of the order Carnivora, close relatives of BEARS.
 Rodents and carnivores are both boreoeutherian placental mammals, but that's about as far as their taxonomic relationship extends.
 It's like saying we humans (which are primates) are related to horses (which are perissodactyls).
 Life After People: The Series did the same thing.

-- In another episode, Darwinius Massilae is presented as a transitional form between apes and humans, when in fact it is a transitional form between monkeys and apes.
-Also, a transitional form between apes and Darwinius is referred to as Homo Farnsworth, but it would be far too primitive to be Homo if it went that far back.
+- In one episode, Darwinius massilae is presented as a transitional form between apes and humans, when in fact it is a lemur-like form that has little to do with humans.
+Also, a transitional form between apes and Darwinius is referred to as Homo farnsworth, but it would be far too primitive to be Homo if it went that far back.

 - Done in-universe in Bender's Game.
 When a character refers to an enormous spider he was riding as a "giant bug", the Professor angrily corrects him by calling it a "giant arachnid".

 - "Moebius Dick" makes a running gag out of Leela calling people out on the "whales are fish" thing.
 Though it's a rather arbitrary line to draw insisting that a fourth-dimensional, vacuum-inhaling, fractal-exhaling Space Whale was a mammal/whale, instead of an Animalistic Abomination.

 - Jackie Chan Adventures had a weird one in which Jackie and a crime boss refer to an octopus as a fish and respectively are corrected by Captain Black and a random mook by saying it is a "multipod".
 What makes this a headscratcher is that the correction is more incorrect then the original statement because there is no taxon called multipod nor has one ever existed.

 - Done in-universe in Ed, Edd n Eddy where they make a bet by taking on the others personality quirks and behaviors, with Eddy trying to unsuccessfully imitate Edd's Sesquipedalian Loquaciousness by claiming chickens to be mammals.

-- Done in-universe in one episode of The Legend of Tarzan where after capturing a magical white gorilla with Healing Hands, the villain goes on an Angry Rant on his mooks because they repeatedly refer to it as a monkey.
+- Done in-universe in one episode of The Legend of Tarzan where after capturing a magical white gorilla with Healing Hands, the villain goes on an rant on his mooks because they repeatedly refer to it as a monkey.